gridclub/gridclub.github.io/_posts/2015-09-30-first-talk-of-the-semester.md

 tags: []
 ---

+Our first talk of the semester will be given by UMass CS PhD student Daniel Barowy on *October 8, 17:30*.
+Place is 1634, LGRT.

+Abstract and bio follow.

-## PL Technology for Data Analysts
+### PL Technology for Data Analysts

  The rapid growth in demand for data scientists and analysts suggests that data-driven decision making is increasingly valued.
 Nonetheless, in practice, data workers report that most of their time (50% to 80%) is spent performing non-analysis, "data wrangling" tasks like reformatting data and removing errors.
 We expect this inefficiency to increase as data volumes grow.